Single Parents Have Different Priorities,

 As sex begins to fall into a routine in your marriage, there are things you can, and should, do to enliven the passion.
 However, if there are troubles in the relationship, often sex is one of the first places it shows up.
 When you notice, for the first time ever, that your partner of 9+ years is waiting for you to finish, it’s a bit heartbreaking.
 Something else was on her mind.

 It is true that sex is one of the experiences that strips you of your armor and defensiveness if you let it.
 When you begin protecting or hiding some part of your emotional life, sex is the place you will be found out.
 Or you will show signs of disinterest, which could be worse.
 I can’t say what it was the first time my then-wife checked out during sex, but I recall the moment exactly.

 And in the months that followed, I began noticing her entire attitude towards sex was changing.
-Not only was she less likely to take me up on my offers for affection, she was irritated (and this was entirely new) with some of my attempts to please her.
+Not only was she less likely to take me up on my offers of affection, she was irritated (and this was entirely new) with some of my attempts to please her.
 She complained once with such anger, that I was discouraged and hurt.
 Where normally she might guide me to a better angle, or type of rub, she was just mad.
 I tried to leap over the hurt with enthusiasm, but I now see that she was exhibiting her frustration at something a lot bigger than my technique.

 So… As it happens, sex went south on us, and eventually, we got divorced.
 Of course, we didn’t get divorced because of the downhill momentum of our sexual relationship, but the sex, or lack of sex, was a pretty clear indicator of how we were losing touch with each other.